 Your healthcare provider will also give you an inhaled medicine called a bronchodilator and then repeat the spirometry tests.
 If your spirometry scores improve after taking the bronchodilator, you may be suffering from asthma.
 Sometimes in older people, asthma and COPD can have very similar symptoms and are hard to tell apart.
 It may be more likely that you have asthma instead of COPD if your lung function is normal during periods where you don’t have symptoms, if your symptoms get worse at night, or if your breathing problems are brought on by identifiable triggers, such as exercise or allergens.

 When checking for COPD, your healthcare provider will also use a stethoscope to listen to your lungs as you breathe in and out.
 Other tests that you may have include:

 - A chest x-ray

 - CT scan

-- A blood test to measure the levels of oxygen and carbon dioxide in your blood (blood gases)
+- A blood test to measure blood gases (the levels of oxygen and carbon dioxide in your blood)

 - Exercise tests to observe how breathless you become when you are physically active

-- A culture test of mucus that you produce when you cough
+- A culture test of the mucus that you produce when you cough

 - In certain circumstances, a blood test for genetic causes of COPD